Capturing the dynamical repertoire of single neurons with generalized linear models: GLMs can produce super-Poisson variability

-We found that the GLM can indeed match the qualitative behavior of the Goris {\it et al} model, giving approximately Poisson responses at low spike rates and increasingly overdispersed responses at higher rates (\figref{goris_fig}C).
-To match the data from larger values of overdispersion factor $\sigma_g^2$ (darker curves in \figref{goris_fig}C), the GLM relies on increasing amounts of self-excitation from the post-spike filter and decreased baseline firing rate parameter $\mu$, but exhibits no changes in stimulus filter (\figref{goris_fig}A-B).
+We found that the GLM can indeed match the qualitative behavior of the Goris {\it et al} model, giving approximately Poisson responses at low spike rates and increasingly overdispersed responses at higher rates (Figure~\ref{fig:goris_fig}C).
+To match the data from larger values of overdispersion factor $\sigma_g^2$ (darker curves in Figure~\ref{fig:goris_fig}C), the GLM relies on increasing amounts of self-excitation from the post-spike filter, but exhibits no changes in stimulus filter (Figure~\ref{fig:goris_fig}A-B).
+The filters here do not include an absolute refractory period, as the original model does not incorporate one.
+However, similar results can be achieved when a refractory period is enforced in the training data.
+This will result in post-spike filters with strongly negative lobes on short timescales, which impose refractoriness, but otherwise similar filters to those in Figure~\ref{fig:goris_fig}.
+Unlike models with purely suppressive spike history effects, which capture effects due to refractoriness and reduce variability in firing (e.g., \citep{Berry98,Uzzell04}), here we show that allowing spike history effects to be excitatory can result in increased variability.
+While the former might be suitable for early sensory areas, such as the retina, the latter better captures the super-Poisson variability observed in higher visual areas.

-Intuitively, the GLM generates overdispersed spike counts because of dependencies the spike-history filter induces between early and late spikes during a trial: if the GLM neuron generates a larger-than-average number of spikes early in a trial, the positive post-spike filter produces a higher conditional intensity (and hence more spiking) later in the trial; conversely, if a neuron emits fewer-than-average spikes early in a trial, the conditional intensity will be correspondingly lower (yielding less spiking) later in the trial.
+Intuitively, the GLM generates overdispersed spike counts because of dependencies the spike-history filter induces between early and late spikes during a trial: if the GLM neuron generates a larger-than-average number of spikes early in a trial, the positive post-spike filter produces a higher conditional intensity (and hence more spiking) later in the trial; conversely, if a neuron emits fewer-than-average spikes early in a trial, the conditional intensity will be lower later in the trial (yielding less spiking).
 The Goris {\it et al} model can be seen to capture similar dependencies between early and late spikes via the stochastic gain variable $g$, which is constant during a trial but independent across trials.
 Thus, it is reasonable to view $g$ in the Goris {\it et al } model as a proxy for the accumulated self-excitation from spike-history filter outputs under a GLM.
-We note, however, that attempts to drive the GLM to higher levels of overdispersion (e.g., Fano factors significantly $> 3$) often resulted in runaway self-excitation, indicating the need for an additional mechanism to maintain stability for GLMs fit to highly overdispersed responses.
+We note, however, that attempts to drive the GLM to higher levels of overdispersion (e.g., Fano factors significantly $> 3$) often resulted in runaway self-excitation, indicating that GLMs may require additional mechanisms to maintain stability in order to produce highly over-dispersed responses through recurrent excitation alone \citep{Gerhard17,Hocker17}.
+An alternative mechanism for generating over-dispersed responses with GLMs is through the addition of latent stochastic inputs \citep{Rabinowitz15}, an avenue we have not explored here.